EdixonAlberto/concord/README.md

-# Monorepo - Discord bot
+# Monorepo - Discord Bots

 ## Technologies in use